Delicious South African dessert recipes

 Sprinkle the last of the Peppermint Crisp chunks over the top.
 Cover with tin foil and chill for at least seven hours before serving.

 4 eggs, separated

 Heat the milk, sugar, and salt to boiling point.
 Add the sago.

 Lower the heat and let it simmer on low heat for 20 minutes or until the sago becomes transparent.
 Stir from time to time.

 Remove the saucepan from the heat and add the butter.
 Let the mixture cool somewhat.

 Beat the egg yolks and the vanilla essence and quickly add to the milk mixture.

-Use an electric mixer and stiffen the egg whites and fold into the sago mixture.
+Use an electric mixer and stiffen the egg whites and fold them into the sago mixture.

 Grease an ovenproof dish with a diameter of 20 cm x 30 cm well with butter.

 Spoon the sago mixture into an oven dish.
 Smooth the top.